return42/sphkerneldoc/doc/books/kernel-hacking/common-routines.rst

     __be32 ipaddress;
     printk(KERN_INFO "my ip: %pI4n", &ipaddress);

-``printk()`` internally uses a 1K buffer and does not catch overruns.
+:c:func:`printk()` internally uses a 1K buffer and does not catch overruns.
 Make sure that will be enough.

     **Note**